Microbial virus epidemics in the presence of contact-mediated host dormancy: Model definition, heuristics, and main results

 II) After successful invasion, the second, deterministic phase begins, where the system can be approximated by the deterministic dynamical system \eqref{4dimvirus}.
 Note that the system could as well already be started in this second phase, for example by the artificial exposure of the host cells to large numbers of virions, as e.g. in the experiments in \cite{B15}.
 In the deterministic phase, we could further distinguish between an `early phase', in which the reproduciton of viruses does not yet play a role (as is the scenario considered in \cite{GW15}), and its `long-term' behaviour, in which a persistent epidemic may emerge.

 To describe the latter, we further define, for $\beta>0$ the {\em persistence set}

 Inside this persistence set, all sub-populations will have size at least $\beta >0$, and the total host population size will already be below its virus-free equilibrium.
 The last condition ensures that the virus load is not too high, thus this set describes a scenario with a currently persistent but not overwhelming virus infection.
-Note that $S_\beta$ is always well-defined and non-empty if $\lambda_1>\mu_1$ and $\beta \in (0,\bar n_{1a}\min \{ 1, \frac{mv}{\mu_2} \})$.
+Note that $S_\beta$ is always well-defined and non-empty if $\beta \in (0,\barn1a\min \{ 1, \frac{mv}{\mu_2} \})$ (since we assumed that $\lambda_1>\mu_1$).
 Further,

 is the hitting time for the persistence region $S_\beta$ (it is again a stopping time for the canonical filtration).

 Thanks to Corollary~\ref{cor-persistence}, the solution $(\mathbf n(t))_{t \geq 0}$ of the dynamical system~\eqref{4dimvirus} started from suitable initial conditions will eventually reach the set $S_\beta$ defined in~\eqref{Sbetadefvirus} if $\beta>0$ is sufficiently small.
 Our goal is to show that the same holds with high probability for our rescaled stochastic process $(\mathbf N_t^K)_{t \geq 0}$ conditional on a successful invasion.
 Theorem~\ref{thm-successvirus} below tells that this is indeed the case for $\widetilde\lambda>0$, moreover, it follows from the proof of this theorem that $T_{S_\beta}-T_\eps^2$ can be bounded by a finite positive constant depending on $\eps$ (with high probability conditional on the successful invasion).
 Thus, while the duration of the first, stochastic phase scales like constant times $\log K$, the second, deterministic phase takes $O(1)$ time, just as in the general stochastic invasion models of adaptive dynamics introduced in~\cite{C06}.